Rishthegreat/Notes/School/WW1.md

 		- Boston Police Strike of 1919
 		- Over 4 million striking workers in 1919
 		- Middle-class Americans did not like this and viewed the workers as being unloyal
+- In all the countries that were involved in the War, huge numbers of

 #### America’s Role in Fighting the War